 - FACILITIES: choice of outdoor working locations, heavy equipment with operator available when needed

-- MATERIALS: some materials such as granite, wood, and recycled metals are available to resident artists
+- MATERIALS: some materials such as granite, wood, and recycled metals are available to resident artists for free

 - EXHIBITION: will be held whenever possible (a solo show can be arranged)